Facts about the animal kingdom

 Where do owls nest?

-When wondering where do owls live, we most likely want to know about their habits.
+When wondering where owls live, we most likely want to know about their habits.
 While two owl species can live in similar habitats, it doesn't necessarily mean they will have the same nesting and hunting habits.
 Generally speaking, owls do not build their own nests.
 Although a common practice in other bird species, owls tend to buck this trend.

 If you want to read similar articles to Where Do Owls Live? - Owl Habitats, we recommend you visit our Facts about the animal kingdom category.